Jeff Robbins: Co-founder Lullabot, Executive Coach

 IVAN: One last question about 123 Astronaut.
 Are you going on tour anytime soon?

 JEFF: (laughing) Well, this is the sustainability, commerciality thing.
 Nobody knows about the new band yet.
-In retrospect, I probably should have called it Orbit, creatively at least, I was kind of the creative lead in Orbit and the creative lead in this group.
+In retrospect, I probably should have called it Orbit, creatively at least, I was the creative lead in Orbit and the creative lead in this group.
 I've always really thought of myself as a collaborator and felt like I really needed to collaborate with people.
-And so I've been uncomfortable with the idea of like doing us solo thing or something like that, because I really value the input of people around me.
+And so I've been uncomfortable with the idea of doing a solo thing, because I really value the input of people around me.
 But nobody knows about it.
 If I'd called it Orbit maybe at least we could have built off that, and we don't have a record deal or whatever the current equivalent of it is.

 IVAN: And, the singles called Friction, is it?